Seq # 900450060

 Bionomics

-The caterpillar feeds preferentially on the flower buds, flowers and immature fruits of its host plant and attacks the leaves only after they have been depleted.
+The caterpillar feeds preferentially on the flower buds, flowers, and immature fruits of its host plant and attacks the leaves only after they have been depleted.
 Pupation takes place in an underground cocoon.
 The pupation period can sometimes extend to several consecutive years.

-The adult, of nocturnal manners, becomes active from dusk onwards, rarely comes to light, as do those of most Cucullia species.
+The adult, of nocturnal manners, becomes active from dusk onwards, and rarely comes to light, as do those of most Cucullia species.
 During the day, it hides on the barks or on the stems, where its discrete livery makes it almost invisible.

 Flight periods